-Centered around the premise of “you are enough,” this week of learning was grown as a love letter for teachers.
-The approach for the week was extended from the principles of educator learning embraced by the National Writing Project, including the idea that the best teachers of teachers are other teachers.
+Centered around the premise of “you are enough,” this week of learning is structured as a love letter for teachers.
+The approach extends from the principles of educator learning embraced by the National Writing Project, including the idea that the best teachers of teachers are other teachers.

 noticing site visits

-I support districts, schools and organizations through site visits to notice and describe with an open-ended lens.
-I focus on how learning and knowledge are understood, enacted, talked about, and maintained in a site.
+I support districts, schools, and organizations through site visits to notice and describe with an open-ended lens.
+I focus on how learning and knowledge are understood, enacted, talked about, and expressed in a site.

 I notice with a lens of finding something new inside something known holding the noticing framework as a guide.